2 Days Traversing Taormina

 Breakfast - Bam Bar

 Given the impeccable quality of their products and bright, sunny atmosphere in and around the shop, Bam Bar has racked up quite a reputation locally, on social media, and certainly among tourists.
-I visited Taormina for the first time with my Sicilian boyfriend who told me “he knew a place,” which ended up being this internationally recognized favorite with 100K+ followers on Instagram frequented by Italian celebrities from every domain.
-Looking back at the pictures from his last family trip seven years ago, Bam Bar was certainly more of a local secret then, but has since exploded in popularity with the spike in tourism to the island spurred by the release of the second season of White Lotus.
-As such, you will literally find a huge line out the door pretty much every hour of the day—and there’s no way to make a reservation, so you just have to wait in line.
-The ensuing crowds are the thinnest in the early morning—we got in around 10:00 AM without a problem—which is why I’m recommending you begin your day here for breakfast.
+I visited Taormina for the first time with my Sicilian boyfriend who told me “he knew a place,” which ended up being this internationally recognized favorite with 100k+ followers on Instagram frequented by Italian celebrities from every domain.
+Looking back at the pictures from his last family Taormina trip 7 years ago, Bam Bar was certainly more of a local secret then, but has since exploded in popularity in accordance with the spike in tourism to the island spurred by the release of the second season of White Lotus.
+As such, you’ll find a huge line out the door pretty much every hour of the day—and there’s no way to make a reservation, so you just have to wait in line.
+The ensuing crowds are the thinnest in the early morning—we got in around 10:00 AM without a problem—which is why I recommend you begin your day here for breakfast.
 Outdoor tables are also more coveted than indoor spots, so if you’re not picky as to your seating arrangement you’ll also be seated faster—but don’t worry, once you have a table the service is incredibly speedy!

 Teatro Antico di Taormina